-Genetic Engineering Major
+Genetic Engineering and Biotechnology Major

 No matter what you call it, genetic engineering is changing the future of health, medicine and crime scene analysis.
 Many new developments in science and medicine are the result of new and ongoing work with recombinant DNA technology.
 DNA fingerprinting uses the techniques of genetic engineering; new pharmaceuticals are developed with biotechnology; and inroads into cures for cancer and other diseases are just some of the places genetic engineering will leave its mark.

 Whether by cloning and over-expressing genes used for the treatment of disease, sequencing genes and studying their function, engineering plants to make them more resistant to disease, using microbiology to engineer bacteria and fungi to generate pharmaceuticals and biofuels, using stem cells to generate organs and treat disease, or using genetic markers to solve a crime, molecular biologists are making things happen.
 Cedar Crest College can show you how.

 About Our Program

 At Cedar Crest, we are proud to have one of the first genetic engineering programs in the country.
 Our program begins with a solid foundation in the breadth of biology, taking students from ecology to the amazing world of cellular biology.
 Our students build on this foundation through two years of intense upper-class coursework in molecular genetics and the applications of biotechnology.

 Small courses with individualized attention from faculty help students gain extensive knowledge of the details of molecular biology and witness a glimpse into what graduate-level learning environments are like.
 Beginning their first year and in state-of-the-art laboratories with the latest technology, students apply knowledge they’ve gained in the classroom to molecular experiments that test their abilities and prepare them to work independently post-graduation.
 By the time students complete this program, they are prepared for:

 - Immediate employment in industrial or university labs as technical personnel